emilydaykin/Internet-Series-Database-Client/README.md

 # Internet Series Database (ISDb)
 ISDb is a full stack MERN (MongoDB, Express, React & Node) web and mobile application that allows users to browse TV series, leave comments and reviews and add them to their 'favourites' list.
+Seed data was web scraped from IMDb, and authenticated users can enjoy a simple recommender system that suggests similar series based on their 'favourites'.

 **This repo contains code for the front end client only; code for the back end api lives [here](https://github.com/emilydaykin/Internet-Series-Database-API).**

 # Tech Stack
 - Front End: React.js SPA, Sass
-- Back End: MongoDB, Mongoose, Express, Python
+- Back End: Node, MongoDB, Mongoose, Express, Python
-- Data Collextion: Web scraping with Python
+- Data Collection: Web scraping with Python
 - Authentication: JSON Web Token (JWT)
 - ???
 Testing: jest??, testing-library, mocha/chai/supertest?
-- Other Packages & Tools: Node, Postman, Axios
+- Other Packages & Tools: Postman, MongoDB Compass, Axios, Elastic Carousel
 - Deployment: Netlify (FE), and Heroku & Mongo Atlas (BE)

 # Application Walkthrough